 Well, to the first question, yes, vegans can get, not only enough protein, but also from a healthier source than meat and dairy.
-And for the second question, one of the most common answers that springs to mind, is from beans.
-Who hasn’t heard of eating beans or soy for protein?
+And for the second question, it is a post in its own rights, but in brief, vegans can source protein from beans, chickpeas, tofu, tempeh, nuts & quinoa to name just a few sources.

-All kinds of peas and beans offer a great source of vegan protein, from chickpeas to kidney beans, pinto beans, soy beans and lentils too.
+In fact, all types of peas and beans offer a great source of vegan protein, from kidney beans, pinto beans, soy beans and lentils too.
 Beans & legumes are a great source of plant protein, which is low saturated fats, unlike the meat or dairy protein source.

 Amino Acids are the Building Blocks of Protein